The Turkish Muslim Minority of Thrace in Greece

 These distinct bodies and institutions which are perceived to be the flesh and blood of the minority itself are discussed in detail under section 5 of the case study.

 This minority protection system survived the dissolution of the League of Nations and the implied abrogation of the minority treaties through the establishment of the United Nations human rights system in 1945.
 The Treaty of Lausanne also survived all progress that was made in human rights and international law on minority protection.
-The Treaty remained impermeable from the radical progress that formed new minority protection standards, especially after 1995 in the European context, and showed a solid resistance to any attempt to amend it.
+The Treaty remained impermeable from the radical progress that formed new minority protection law, especially after 1995 in the European context, and showed a solid resistance to any attempt to amend it.
 Democratization and Europeanization (in a wider sense, i.e., the process of convergence with legal norms of European origin, EU law and the Council of Europe) progressively affected to a certain degree human and minority rights.
 Greece, although a member state of the Council of Europe and subject to the jurisdiction of the European Court of Human Rights (ECtHR), did not ratify the Framework Convention for the Protection of National Minorities (FCNM) or the European Charter for Regional or Minority Languages (ECRML).

 The Treaty of Lausanne thus remained the only international instrument regulating the status of minorities in Greece and Turkey through the religion criterion.
 Strong political and national feelings shaped law and policies that molded both countries’ ability to accept new international and European human and minority rights obligations.
 In effect, the content of Articles 37–44 of the Treaty was developed over time only through political considerations in favor of national interests.
 For example, the Treaty provides for education in the language of the minority, but after the 1950s the minority schools in both countries became bilingual through a balance of hours/per language/per subject.
 This development was carried out not out of educational concerns but due to a political aim to strengthen the official language.

 As noted, according to the Treaty of Lausanne, minority rights are attributable only through religion.
 Consequently, linguistic, ethnic, or national characteristics of the minority groups that would have evolved over time are not taken into consideration by the law.
-The Treaty of Lausanne has overall inherent weaknesses and obsolete formulations offering inadequate legal ground for the subjects of protection.
+The Treaty of Lausanne has overall inherent weaknesses and obsolete formulations offering a deficient legal ground for the subjects of protection.
 In other words, the Treaty was drafted in the 1920s under a given ideological, legal and political configuration, and it has been implemented for 90 years with no intention to adapt it to the newly emerged political, social or economic context.
 On the contrary, it has to be seen as a legal instrument in light of modern international human rights and minority protection law.

 Other community organizational structures or prerogatives pertaining to the Muslim minority of Thrace have faded out through time, such as the election of community councils (held until the 1950s), special quotas for political representation to the parliament (applied until 1932), or exemption from military service (until the 1920s).
 Furthermore, minority communities gradually lost their legal personality and internal administrative bodies.
 Yet, it is ambivalent to which degree institutional autonomy modalities, which were forged within the Ottoman Empire can be transformed into a modern minority protection scheme.